rupysdxe/MessageSenderBot/README.md

 # ViberBot
-This was a small Viber BOT project implemented in Python with the Flask framework to make webhooks that can be called by the Viber server if users interacted with Viber bot.
+This is a small Viber BOT project implemented in Python with the Flask framework to make webhooks that can be called by the Viber server if users interacted with Viber bot.

 <h4>Tech :</h4>